 You – our members – nominate your top performers for the Friends of Youth Leadership Award.
 YIPA also chooses one dedicated volunteer for the Outstanding Achievement Award.

 The Friends of Youth Leadership Award is your chance to showcase an individual who goes above and beyond to help our youth succeed.
 Your superstar could be a volunteer, a staff member, a program leader, a director, a philanthropist, an elected person, or even a young person themselves.
 Nominations are accepted between October 1 and November 15 and the winners are presented their awards at the Annual Meeting of the Association in December.
-You may nominate more than one person, but use a separate form for each submission.
+Click “Submit Now” to nominate your superstar.
+Remember, you must be a current YIPA member to submit a nomination.

 We honor the 2016 Friends of Youth Leadership Award winners